What are ticks?

 - Ehrlichiosis [air-LICK-ee-OH-sis]

-Globally, the list of diseases is much longer.
+Globally, the list of diseases carried by ticks is much longer.

-Some ticks carry all three of the above diseases at the same time and can transfer them to you in a single bite.
+Some ticks carry more than one disease at the same time and can transfer them to you in a single bite.
 The resulting symptoms can be extremely confusing and liable to misdiagnosis.
 Treatment in such cases can be difficult.
+It is not known how often this happens in the UK.

-See our leaflet on these diseases (PDF 255KB)
+See our leaflet on these diseases, “Tick-borne Diseases in Britain” (PDF 255KB)

 How big are they?